Hesperian Health Guides

 Warning

-Nevirapine can cause serious problems in the liver.
-Stop giving this drug if the person has signs of hepatitis.
-It should never be restarted.
+Nevirapine can cause serious liver problems.
+Stop giving this drug if the person has signs of hepatitis and never use it again.

 Women with CD4 counts over 250 are more likely to have an allergic reaction to nevirapine.
 If possible, they should use another ART medicine.